 - alcohol use

-According to the Mayo Clinic, about one or two people in every 1,000 wake up briefly while under the effects of general anesthesia (Mayo, 2010).
-If this happens, usually you will be aware of your surroundings but will feel no pain.
-On rare occasions, people feel severe pain.
-This can lead to long-term psychological problems.
-Factors that may increase the risk of this happening include:
+Approximately one or two people in every 1,000 may become partially awake while under general anesthesia.
+If this happens, people are usually aware of their surroundings but won’t feel any pain.
+On rare occasions, they can feel severe pain.
+This may lead to long-term psychological complications, such as post-traumatic stress disorder (PTSD).
+Certain factors can make this situation more likely:

 - emergency surgery